Teradata/product-help/UseCases/ManufacturingDefects/README.md

 FROM test_reports_v
 ```

-#### Step 3: Access and join the JSON manufacturing test data natively in Vantage
+#### Step 3: Access and join the JSON manufacturing test data natively in Vantage.

-That looks good, now lets take a look at what is in the test reports.
-Various parts will have different data that gets reported when testing, the test results for the simplest parts look like this:
+Take a good look at the test reports.
+Various parts will have different data that gets reported when testing.
+The test results for the simplest parts look like this:

 ```sql